pSUNSET/Pytlin/README.md

 # Kwargs for Kotlin

-A implementation of some features of python for kotlin.
+A implementation of some python features for kotlin.

-# QuickStart:
+# Import:

 ### Maven

-Add `kwargs-for-kotlin` to your dependencies tag in POM file:
+Add `kwargs-for-kotlin` to your `<dependencies>` tag in POM file:

 (pom.xml):